kirjavascript/quine-howto/README.md

 We'll find a shorter Python quine later.

 While these quines are easy to make and understand, the functionality to achieve them isn't common to most programming languages.
-When it's absent, we have to do something else.
+They're also a bit [dubious] When it's absent, we have to do something else.

 ### string encoding